ferrantejake/braindump/droplit-integrate-amazon-alexa.md

    1. Here we should see some documentation for the conduit's settings, incluiding the `Authorization URL`, `Client Id`, and others.

 ### Configure Alexa Skill

+1. Use the information from the Droplit Alexa Skill conduit configuration to setup the following fields in the Amazon Developer Console Alexa Skill configuration
+   1. Authorization URL
+   2. Client Id
+   3. 4.
+Scope
+   5. Access Token URI
+   6.

 ## Conlusion